 When it comes to camp bedding, the sleeping bag reigns king.
 It makes sense — a sleeping bag’s mummy-style construction makes it adept at providing and maintaining warmth, even in sub-zero temperatures.
 But technical sleeping bags were designed with high alpine pursuits and extended backcountry jaunts in mind, and while they now come in a variety of shapes and temperature ratings, sleeping bags tend to be techy.

 Enter the camp blanket.
 Often made using the same functional materials as sleeping bags — materials like water-repellent down insulation and ripstop nylon shells — camp blankets fulfill a similar function.
 They provide warmth away from the comforts of home, but beyond that, they offer more flexibility, and they do it with more style.

-Without the restriction of a zipper, camp blankets are ideal for summer camping.
+Without the restriction of a zipper, camp blankets are ideal for casual camping.
 And in true contemporary outdoor lifestyle fashion, technical camp blankets easily transition from the tent to the living room sofa, to the cabin, to the van without much fuss.
 They aren’t specialized for a single environment like a zero-degree down sleeping bag might be; they’re versatile and practical, which is ideal for outdoorsmen and weekend warriors alike.

 Kammok may be best known for its hang-anywhere hammocks, but the Austin, Texas-based outdoor brand hit a homer in expanding into camp bedding.
-The down-filled Firebelly is a lightweight, zipperless cover that’s fit to fill in for any sleeping bag in warmer weather.
+The down-filled Bobcat is a lightweight, zipperless cover that's fit to fill in for any sleeping bag in warmer weather.

-Materials: Atmos X 15-denier nylon ripstop with DWR, 750-fill water-repellant down
+Materials: Atmos 20-denier nylon ripstop with DWR, 600-fill down

 Dimensions: 83.5 × 55 inches